10 of the best lightweight strollers under 7kg 2025 – for babies and toddlers

 - Not the sturdiest for everyday use

-Silver Cross has been a mainstay in the lightweight buggy market for years with its umbrella-folding Pop stroller (£195), but this newer model is a more innovative and modern alternative.
-It's over 1kg lighter than the Pop and has a much smaller fold, and is loaded with practical features that will make travelling with your child easier.
+Silver Cross has been a mainstay in the lightweight buggy market for years with its umbrella-folding Pop stroller (£195), but the latest version of the iconic Clic, is a much more innovative and modern alternative.
+It's 1kg lighter than the Pop, has a much smaller fold and the new Clic 2 is loaded with practical features to make day-to-day use, or travel with your child easier.

-Read our full MadeForMums Silver Cross Clic stroller review
+Read our full MadeForMums Silver Cross Clic 2 pushchair review

 — Best lightweight buggy for longevity